praekeltfoundation/docker-django-bootstrap/README.md

 * Serves files from `/static/` and `/media/`
 * All other requests are proxied to the Gunicorn socket

 Generally you shouldn't need to adjust Nginx's settings.
-If you do, the configuration files of interest are at:
+If you do, the configuration is split into several files that can be overridden individually:
-* `/etc/nginx/nginx.conf`: Main configuration
+* `/etc/nginx/nginx.conf`: Main configuration (including logging and gzip compression)
+* `/etc/nginx/conf.d/`
-* `/etc/nginx/conf.d/django.conf`: Proxy configuration
+  * `django.conf`: The primary server configuration
+  * `django.conf.d/`
+    * `upstream.conf`: Upstream connection to Gunicorn
+    * `locations/*.conf`: Each server location (static, media, root)
+    * `maps/*.conf`: Nginx maps for setting variables

 We make a few adjustments to Nginx's default configuration to better work with Gunicorn.
 See the [config file](nginx/conf.d/django.conf) for all the details.
 One important point is that we consider the `X-Forwarded-Proto` header, when set to the value of `https`, as an indicator that the client connection was made over HTTPS and is secure.
 Gunicorn considers a few more headers for this purpose, `X-Forwarded-Protocol` and `X-Forwarded-Ssl`, but our Nginx config is set to remove those headers to prevent misuse.